Team-Mole-Menace/whack-a-mole/README.md

 ## How to play
 * The game starts when you enter your name
 * Click on the moles as they pop up
-* Score incriments with each successful mole hit
+* Score increments with each successful mole hit
 * Leaderboard will be displayed once the time runs out

 ## How to run